-Book by December 28, 2018 for early bird savings!
+Spring Offers 2019!
+For booking made March 01 and later, subject to availability (see Tour Notes for details).
 Experience an unforgettable sea journey around the island of fire and ice.
 Iceland is a country of contrasts and the diverse natural landscape provides the possibility for unique experiences like nowhere else on earth.

 - Zodiac excursions in Stykkisholmur and the Westman Islands (weather permitting)

 - Visit the massive cascades of Dynjandi Waterfall

 - Explore Vatnajökull glacier on a snowmobile tour

 - Spot seals while horseback riding or paddle kayaks in the idyllic fjords

 - Go hiking and look out for wild reindeer or explore the town of Egilsstadir by bike

 8 Day/7 Night